enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/functions-in-studio.md

 ## Revision

-Complete the code below such that the function called "addBonusDamage" will **multiply** the original damage with bonus damage.
+Complete the code below such that the function called `addBonusDamage` will **multiply** the original damage with bonus damage.

 ```lua
 function ???(a,b)